imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ruby-guides/README.md

 ---
 description: >-
-  Sample of plan ruby and ruby on rails applications guides.
+  Samples of plan ruby and ruby on rails applications guides.
 ---

 # Ruby